Palindromes (film): Reception

-Palindromes holds a 43% rotten rating on Rotten Tomatoes based on 120 reviews with an average rating of 5.31/10.
+Palindromes holds a 43% rotten rating on Rotten Tomatoes based on 117 reviews.
 The site's critical consensus states: "Unique but cold".
+On Metacritic, the film has a score of 53 out of 100 based on 36 critics' reviews, indicating "mixed or average" reviews.
 The film grossed $553,368 in the domestic box office and $707,269 worldwide after almost 23 weeks in theatrical release.
-The DVD was released on September 13, 2005.